 In general, if you aren’t manually assigning related posts, any plugin that is automatically showing related posts is going to be doing so via a barrage of MySQL queries that happen on each and every page load.
 The end result is often a devastating hit on your site’s performance and substantial damage to your database.

-Examples of disallowed Related Posts plugins:
+Examples of unsupported Related Posts plugins:

 .htaccess